-Start Fuel Consumed Cost is the cost of start fuel (basic fuel cost plus fuel handling and other fuel-related costs) from first CT fire to breaker closing for the steam turbine generator, as measured during a normal start sequence, and the cost of shutdown fuel from last breaker opening to fuel valve closure.
+Start Fuel Consumed Cost is the cost of start fuel (basic fuel cost plus fuel handling, and other fuel-related costs maintenance cost, operating cost, and emission cost) from first CT fire to breaker closing for the steam turbine generator, as measured during a normal start sequence, and the cost of shutdown fuel from last breaker opening to fuel valve closure.
 Additionally, this includes the cost of start fuel from CT first fire to the point where heat recovery steam generator (HRSG) steam pressure matches steam turbine inlet pressure, for any CT unit/HRSG combinations started after synchronization of the steam turbine generator.